Teycir/Gist/README.md

 - 🔒 **100% Private** - No servers, no tracking, no data collection
 - ⚡ **Lightning Fast** - Cached results in <100ms, cold start in 3-5s
 - 🎨 **Clean Interface** - Seamless integration with Google Search
+- 🔍 **Multi-Engine Support** - Works on Google, Bing, and DuckDuckGo
 - 🌍 **Multilingual** - Search in one language, summarize in another
 - 📝 **3 Summary Formats** - Brief, Detailed, or Key Points
 - 🔗 **Source References** - Every summary includes clickable citations
+- 💾 **Save as Markdown** - Download summaries to your Downloads folder
 - 📋 **Easy Sharing** - Share to X, LinkedIn, or email with one click
 - ⌨️ **Keyboard Shortcuts** - `Ctrl+Shift+S` to summarize instantly
 - ♿ **Fully Accessible** - Screen reader support and keyboard navigation